The Kham Riders (Tagong Festival)

 • Day 12 12: YIBEI LAKE - 5-6 hours riding

 Back in the easy grasslands, ride back up onto the plateau and to Yibei Lake, a high sinkhole (cenote) lake.
 Yibei is a great lake for swimming, but cold!
-You're now riding at an altitude of 4450 meters.
+Today you will reach an altitude of 4450m.

-Ride to Genup Gompa, a 300-year old nomad temple perched on the side of hill.
-You will then be transferred by car to Zhonglu Village, near Danba.
-Stay in a lovely renovated courtyard hotel here.
+Ride to Genup Gompa, a 300-year-old nomad temple perched on the side of hill.
+You will then be transferred by car (a 2-hour drive) to Zhonglu Village, near Danba.
+Stay in a lovely renovated courtyard hotel here at 1800m.

 Return to Chengdu by car over Balang Shan, and through Wolong Panda Reserve (not stopping, although this can be arranged if the whole group is interested).
 This is a long drive of around 6 hours.